Hyperprolactinemia -Diagnosis, Symptoms, and Treatment

 Hyperprolactinemia is a medical condition characterized by elevated prolactin levels in the serum.
-Prolactin is a hormone secreted by the pituitary gland, a structure that sits underneath the brain in a region called the sella turcica.
-Elevated prolactin levels may occur due to normal processes of the body such as pregnancy, nipple stimulation, and stress.
-However, conditions such as pituitary tumors (eg, prolactinoma) or use of certain medications can also lead to increased serum prolactin levels and its manifestations.
+Prolactin is a hormone secreted by the pituitary gland, which sits underneath the brain in a region called the sella turcica.
+Elevated prolactin levels may occur due to normal processes of the body, such as pregnancy, nipple stimulation, and stress.
+However, conditions such as pituitary tumors (e.g., prolactinoma) or the use of certain medications can also lead to increased serum prolactin levels and their manifestations.

 What Causes Hyperprolactinemia?

-Hyperprolactinemia can be caused by normal physiologic processes or pathologic conditions.
-Normal conditions that lead to elevated prolactin levels typically include pregnancy, nipple stimulation, and stress.
+Normal physiologic processes or pathologic conditions can cause hyperprolactinemia.
+Typical conditions that lead to elevated prolactin levels usually include pregnancy, nipple stimulation, and stress.

 The most common drugs implicated in hyperprolactinemia include antipsychotics such as risperidone and haloperidol.
 Antiemetic medications such as metoclopramide can also increase prolactin.
 Selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine and paroxetine may also contribute to hyperprolactinemia.